-Carbon steel and cast steel are two of the more common alloys used by steel casting company.
-Many clients or customers often asked us: What is the difference between cast iron vs cast steel?
+Carbon steel and cast steel are two of the more common alloys used by steel casting companies.
+Many clients or customers often asked us: What is the difference between cast steel vs cast steel?
 Which one is better?
-Actually, there is no one is better, but which one is more suitable to your applications.
+Actually, there is no one that is better, but which one is more suitable for your applications.

-Cast iron usually refers to gray iron, ductile iron and malleable iron.
-It is iron casting with carbon content upper than 2%.
 Cast steel usually refers to normal carbon steel and alloy steel.
 Or called steel casting with carbon content lower than 2%.In all steel types of, there are various steel casting grades that determine specific properties of the steel.
 It can help determine their advantages or disadvantages in certain processes.

 Carbon steel is also known for being resistant to corrosion, especially when protective measures are used through the course of regular maintenance.
 It is also resistant to wear and tear, helping increase shelf life and lead to a durable cast.
 Typically, the amount of carbon content in any carbon steel or cast steel will determine the hardness of the material, with grades ranging from low, standard, to high-carbon steels.

 At our foundry, With over 23 years of experience among our team, we understand the advantages of different alloys and carbon contents.
 We can choose the right alloy for your cast in our steel casting foundry.